oclif/core/src/cli-ux/README.md

 # Usage

-The following assumes you have installed `@oclif/core` to your project with `npm install @oclif/core` or `yarn add @oclif/core` and have it required in your script (TypeScript example):
+The following example assumes you've installed `@oclif/core` to your project with `npm install @oclif/core` or `yarn add @oclif/core` and have it required in your script (TypeScript example):

 ```typescript
 import {CliUx} from '@oclif/core'